SametKoca/LCD-Stellaris/README.md

 **Schema**

-This schema is designed for tivac card but this same schema is also used for stelarris card
+This schema is designed for TivaC card but this schema is also used for Stelarris card

 ![Schema](https://github.com/SametKoca/LCD-Stellaris/blob/master/images/Schema.png)